 The Colosseum Archaeological Park recorded record numbers of visitors during the August 2025 holiday weekend: 76,860 visitors to the Colosseum and 50,393 to the Roman Forum and the Palatine Hill.
 A weekend that confirms the timeless charm of the ancient heart of Rome, capable of attracting tourists and Romans alike under the same sky steeped in history.

 What makes this place a global icon, despite the centuries?
-"It"s not just marble and stone, but a living history," explains Alberto Samonà of the Park Board of Directors.
+"It's not just marble and stone, but a living history," explains Alberto Samona of the Park Board of Directors.
 It is a mix of conservation, innovation and cultural programming that appeals to all generations.

 If you want to discover how ancient Rome interacts with the present, take a look at the 'aMICI' page, where you will find all the information you need about initiatives, guided tours and much more.